A Walk in Facebook: Uniform Sampling of Users in Online Social Networks: Facebook Characterization

-In Fig.~\ref{fig:degree_PDFs_loglog}, we present the true node degree distributions of Facebook, the pdf (upper left) and the corresponding ccdf (lower right).
-Interestingly, and unlike previous studies of crawled datasets in online social networks in \cite{Wilson09, Mislove-IMC-07, Ahn-WWW-07}, we conclude that the node degree distribution of Facebook \emph{does not} follow a power law distribution.
-Instead, we can identify two regimes, roughly $1\!\leq\!k\!<\!300$ and $300\!\leq\!k\!\leq\!5000$, each following a power law with exponent $\alpha_{k<300}=1.32$ and $\alpha_{k\geq300}=3.38$, respectively.\footnote{Exponents were computed with the help of formula (5) in \cite{Newman05}.} We note, however, that the regime $300 \leq k \leq 5000$ covers only slightly more than one decade.
+Node degree is just one example of a node-level (user) property, which also happens to be an important topological characteristic In Fig.~\ref{fig:degree_PDFs_loglog}(a,b), we present the node degree distribution of \facebook.
+Differently from previous studies of crawled datasets in online social networks in \cite{Wilson09, Mislove2007, Ahn-WWW-07}, we observe that node degree \emph{is not} a power law.
+Instead, we can identify two regimes, roughly $1\!\leq\!k\!<\!300$ and $300\!\leq\!k\!\leq\!5000$, each of which can be approximated by a power-law with exponents $\alpha_{k<300}=1.32$ and $\alpha_{k\geq300}=3.38$, respectively.
+We note, however, that the regime $300 \leq k \leq 5000$ covers only slightly more than one decade.
+This behavior is suggestive of multistage ``vetting" models of network formation.